KanColleTool/kcsrv/README.md

 Protip: Use a VM (VMWare, VirtualBox).
 If you mess up, simply hose it and start squeaky clean.
 Or you can use an ARM based linux box (R-Pi, ODROID, etc).

 ### Q: Why is it built on Python?
-There aren't actually that many things you can build a web application on, and most of them were out from the start.
-There was a large rant by one the kcsrv owner, I (SoftwareGuy) who improved this FAQ have condensed it down to make it less ranty.

 * PHP is [an ungodly clusterfuck](http://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/).
 * Ruby / Java are both massive resource hogs, and this server needs to be able to scale well.
   They seem to eat the server alive.
 * NodeJS is actually a good candidate, mostly thanks to being blazing fast.
   Unfortunately, nearly everything around it (including the runtime itself) is in beta.